Automated Discovery of Test Oracles for Database Management Systems Using LLMs

 After the LLM generates a candidate query $q'$, we employ a SQL equivalence decider $\mathcal{P}$ to formally verify its equivalence to the seed query $q$, \emph{i.e.,} $\mathcal{P} \vdash q \equiv q'$ (line~\ref{line:equivalence-check}).
 Additionally, we execute $q'$ on the DBMS $\mathcal{D}$ to ensure it is syntactically correct and runs without errors, \emph{i.e.,} $\mathcal{D} \models q'$.
 If both checks pass, $q'$ is added to the $\mathsf{Equal}$ set (line~\ref{line:add-to-equal} --- \ref{line:increase-threshold}); otherwise, it goes into the $\mathsf{Fail}$ set (line~\ref{line:add-to-fail} --- \ref{line:increase-fail-count}).
 This iterative process continues until a stopping criterion is met, such as reaching a maximum number of failed attempts (line~\ref{line:while-loop}) or hitting a predefined depth limit for iteration (line~\ref{line:check-max-depth}).

-\end{subsection} \begin{subsection}{Equivalence Checking} In our framework, we use a SQL prover $\mathcal{P}$ to formally verify the equivalence between the seed CAQ $q$ and a generated candidate CAQ $q'$.
-Since provers are designed for concrete SQL queries, we again use them to represent CAQs, as shown in Listing~\ref{lst:virtual-column-and-table}, \emph{i.e.,} passing the schema with virtual columns and tables to the prover, and then determining the equivalence between the two concrete queries.
+\end{subsection} \begin{subsection}{Equivalence Checking} The CAQs generated by LLM are not guaranteed to be semantically equivalent.
+Hence, we use a SQL prover $\mathcal{P}$ to formally verify the equivalence between the seed CAQ $q$ and a generated candidate CAQ $q'$.
+Since CAQs contain placeholders, they cannot be directly verified by SQL provers.
+Therefore, we substitute the placeholders with virtual columns and tables (as shown in Listing~\ref{lst:virtual-column-and-table}).
+We then pass the schema with these virtual entities to the prover and determine equivalence between the two concrete queries.
+This works because the virtual columns and tables behave like any concrete SQL entities of the same type during equivalence checking.
 If the prover can formally prove that $q \equiv q'$, we say the two CAQs and their schema $s$ form a valid test oracle, denoted as the triplet $(S, q, q')$, which can be used to test the target DBMS $\mathcal{D}$ in the following process.